Network Defence: Principles of Defence-in-Depth Networking

 As we venture deeper into this perilous expedition, let’s not overlook the importance of asking the right questions.
 These inquiries will serve as our guiding stars on the path to enhanced security:

-π What vulnerabilities does the system possess, like secret passages waiting to be discovered? π΅οΈ Who are the cunning adversaries lurking in the digital shadows, eager to exploit these weaknesses and claim valuable information assets? π₯ And what cataclysmic consequences could befall us if these vulnerabilities were to be exposed, leading to the loss of our prized assets?
+π What vulnerabilities does the system possess, like secret passages waiting to be discovered? π΅οΈ Who are the cunning adversaries lurking in the digital shadows, eager to exploit these weaknesses and claim valuable information assets? π₯ What cataclysmic consequences could befall us if these vulnerabilities were to be exposed, leading to the loss of our prized assets?

 To illustrate the gravity of our mission, let’s turn our attention to the visual aid: